-However, if you want to put the children in the kids club, have access to unlimited meals, spend the day at an on-site water park, take group lessons in circus arts – you will “do better” at an all-inclusive.
+However, if you want to put the children in the kids club, have access to unlimited meals, spend the day at an on-site water park, take group lessons in circus arts – you will “do better” at a family-friendly all-inclusive.

 When we took a family vacation to Cancun, we spent half our time at an all-inclusive Club Med and half at the nearby JW Marriott.
 During our time at the Marriott, we took off-property trips to Mayan ruins.